JeFaisLeCafe/ekimetrics-apply/README.md

 * Then, selecting a specific category would trigger a HTTP GET request like `GET /v1/posts/all?search[category]=topic-8`
 * Formatting and displaying the data is the same as usual after!

-But it was an interesting experience, I got to learn a lot !
+It was an interesting experience, I got to learn a lot !
 ## Getting Started

 Git clone the repository on your computer.